New York State Route 198: Route description

 NY 198 begins at exit 11, a semi-directional T-interchange, of I-190 in the Black Rock section in the city of Buffalo, alongside the Niagara River.
-NY 198 proceeds northeastward as the Scajaquada Expressway, a four-lane expressway through Buffalo.
+NY 198, known as the Scajaquada Expressway, proceeds northeastward through Buffalo as a four-lane expressway.
 Just after the interchange, the route crosses over NY 266 (Niagara Street) and westbound serves an interchange with NY 266 and NY 265.
 NY 198 winds northeast into the West Side of Buffalo, approaching the campus of Buffalo State College as it enters an interchange with Grant Street, accessible from both directions.
 At this interchange, NY 198 bends eastward along the northern edge of campus, passing Coyer Field, Moore Complex, and several residence halls as it bends southeast alongside the campus.

-Now in the Elmwood Village section of Buffalo, NY 198 bends eastward once again and provides a four-way interchange with access to Elmwood Avenue and the nearby Albright-Knox Art Gallery and Buffalo History Museum.
-After the interchange, NY 198 enters Delaware Park, passes Hoyt Lake, then encounters a four-way interchange with NY 384 (Delaware Avenue).
+Now in the Elmwood Village section of Buffalo, NY 198 bends eastward once again and provides a four-way interchange with access to Elmwood Avenue and the nearby the Albright–Knox Art Gallery (now Buffalo AKG Art Museum) and Buffalo History Museum.
+After the interchange, NY 198 enters Delaware Park, passes Hoyt Lake, and then encounters a four-way interchange with NY 384 (Delaware Avenue).
 After NY 384, NY 198 bends southeast, passing north of Forest Lawn Cemetery and south of Delaware Park Golf Course and the Buffalo Zoo.
-After entering an at-grade intersection with Parkside Avenue, NY 198 leaves Delaware Park and returns to a four-lane divided highway.

-After the conversion, NY 198 interchanges with NY 5 (Main Street) just north of the Humboldt-Hospital station of Buffalo's Metro Rail.
-The expressway crosses under Kensington Avenue and continues southeast, entering the Masten section of Buffalo.
+NY 198 enters an at-grade intersection with Parkside Avenue, then leaves Delaware Park and interchanges with NY 5 (Main Street) just north of the Humboldt–Hospital station of Buffalo's Metro Rail.
+NY 198 crosses under Kensington Avenue and continues southeast, entering the Masten section of Buffalo.
 There, NY 198 enters an interchange, merging, in both directions, with NY 33 (the Kensington Expressway).
 This merge marks the eastern terminus of the NY 198 designation.